Lynks/knock-rails3/README.md

 You can access the current user in your controller with `current_user`.

-If no valid token is passed with the request, KnockKnock will respond with:
+If no valid token is passed with the request, KnockRails3 will respond with:

 ```
 head :unauthorized